Nikolas-Charalambidis/interview-land-routes/README.md

 ## Solution

-I have created simple Spring Boot application exposing a REST endpoint with a logic of routing between countries.
+I have created a simple Spring Boot application exposing a REST endpoint with a logic of routing between countries.
-A list of countries with the borders is available at another endpoint.
+A list of countries with borders is available at another endpoint.
 So the application serves both as a REST server and REST client.

 ### Libraries and implementation
 - **REST client** using **Spring Cloud OpenFeign** for a REST client to the single [endpoint](https://raw.githubusercontent.com/mledoze/countries/master/countries.json).
 DTO object is mapped manually.
 Since the media type is `text/plain` from the Github raw-content, there is required an additional `MappingJackson2HttpMessageConverter` configured in the global `FeignConfiguration`.
 - **REST server** is generated from the OpenApi specification using **OpenAPI generator Maven plugin**.
-The controller layer with the models are available on the classpath once generated.
+The controller layer with the models is available on the classpath once generated.
 A simple GET endpoint is the only choice for this use-case.
 - **DTO mapping** and object boilerplate generation is done using a strong combo **MapStruct** and **Lombok**.
 It means the annotation processors must be configured in `maven-compiler-plugin`.
 - **Package structure** is simply [layered](https://phauer.com/2020/package-by-feature/#package-by-layer).
 I use standard Spring beans implementing an interface and autowiring by constructor (except the test classes).
-- **Automation** is only consisted of a single `.travis.yml` file which runs tests on Travis-CI.
+- **Automation** only consists of a single `.travis.yml` file which runs tests on Travis-CI.
 - **Search algorithm** is a breadth-first search in an unweighted graph remembering visited notes to avoid cycling.
-I initially though of finding an implementation of the Dijsktra's algorithm, but it would be an overkill since the length of edges are in this case equal to 1 and each other.
+I initially thought of finding an implementation of the Dijsktra's algorithm, but it would be overkill since the length of edges are in this case equal to 1 and each other.
 Although, in the reality, the solution might not offer the shortest path but rather a path with the least borders crossing (let's say we do an application for some drug-traffickers to help them to minimize risks).
 I started up with this [answer](https://stackoverflow.com/a/1579508/3764965) on StackOverflow and modified it to match my data structure and optimized it a bit to cut off unnecessary searches as long the algorithm is based on the breath-first search.
+I suck in these things, so I rather searched for something that works, and I can modify it for my needs.
 - **Optimization** and **validations** are also done.
 It makes no sense to search for a land route between the USA and Japan.
-In `Region` enum class, I implemented a simple check used later whether it makes sense to look up for the shortest path between the countries.
+In `Region` enum class, I implemented a simple check used later whether it makes sense to search for the shortest path between the countries.
 Also, if the country doesn't exist in the data set returned from the [endpoint](https://raw.githubusercontent.com/mledoze/countries/master/countries.json) or there is surely no way to get from an origin to the destination by feet.